 Best hybrid SUVs

-Hybrid 4x4s can be as cheap to run as family hatchbacks, yet also offer the extra space and pace many covet.
-Our top 10 examines the best.
+The best hybrid 4x4s can be as cheap to run as family hatchbacks, yet also offer the extra space and pace many covet.
+Our top 10 examines the ones you should consider.

 The rugged looks, improved visibility and off-road ability SUVs provide used to mean high running costs, but hybrid technology has seen them get significantly more economical in recent years.